Dental trauma

 • Use the "lap-to-lap" position for toddlers

-• Symmetry in the mouth and teeth
+• Check symmetry in the mouth and alignment of teeth

 • Lift the lips to look for gingival or oral mucosal injury